- "Mad Money" host Jim Cramer shares his secretive method for finding new stock picks.

 One of the easiest ways for the "Mad Money" host to identify the stocks that should be on his radar is to look at the new-high list.

-When a stock hits the new-high list, it is either because it is part of a bull market, it announced fantastic earnings or the sector has tremendous sales momentum.
+When a stock makes the new-high list, it is either because it is part of a bull market, it announced fantastic earnings or the sector has tremendous sales momentum.

-However, that doesn't mean Cramer recommends chasing after every stock on the new-high list.
-That would just be completely ridiculous.
+However, that does not mean Cramer recommends chasing after every stock on the new-high list.
+That would be completely ridiculous.

-The list is merely meant to serve as a jumping off point for stocks to start watching.
-Homework is still key to ensure that the fundamentals of the company are strong.
+The list is merely meant to serve as a jumping-off point for stocks to watch.
+Homework is still key to ensure that a company's fundamentals are strong.

 "You only buy stocks that have pulled back from the new-high list if you are confident they will make a comeback for substantive reasons not having to do with the market," Cramer said.

 The most important tip is to make sure you understand why a stock has pulled back.
-Make sure there isn't a really good reason why everyone is selling the stock and driving the price down, otherwise the stock could turn out to be a disaster.
+Make sure there is not a solid reason why everyone is selling the stock and driving the price down, otherwise the stock could turn out to be a disaster.

 Cramer looks at the fundamentals to tell the difference between a troubled stock that is momentarily damaged and a troubled company headed down the tubes.
-As long as the fundamentals of the company haven't changed, it is likely that it just pulled back for mechanical reasons.
+As long as the fundamentals of the company remain unchanged, it is likely that it just pulled back for mechanical reasons.